aleklisi/The-Sound-Of-Erlang/article.md

-Also change beat per minute to 88.
-Explanation why should you do this change can be found [here](https://courses.lumenlearning.com/suny-musicappreciationtheory/chapter/introduction-to-tempo) but it it is out of scope of this article so I will not go into further details.
+Also, change the beat per minute to 88.
+The reasoning behind this change can be found [here](https://courses.lumenlearning.com/suny-musicappreciationtheory/chapter/introduction-to-tempo) but it is out of the scope of this article so I will not go into further details.

 ```erlang
 -define(BEATS_PER_MINUTE, 88).
 ```

-Recompile and run the script.
-You can listen to the result [here](/out/the_sound_of_Erlang.mp3).
+You can recompile and run the script or just listen to the result [here](/out/the_sound_of_Erlang.mp3).
-I save the the result to `out/the_sound_of_Erlang.raw` I hope you recognise the masterpiece I picked [Disturbed - The Sound Of Silence](https://i.pinimg.com/originals/32/89/9a/32899a5d903aa1650ca1d5ebb5dab9dd.gif) the following lines "Hello darkness, my old friend
+The result can be saved to `out/the_sound_of_Erlang.raw`.
+I hope you recognize the melody I picked [Disturbed - The Sound Of Silence](https://i.pinimg.com/originals/32/89/9a/32899a5d903aa1650ca1d5ebb5dab9dd.gif) that starts with "Hello darkness, my old friend
-I've come to talk with you again" part.
+I've come to talk with you again".

-I am looking forward to listen to your favorite song played with this tool.
+I am looking forward to listening to your favorite song played with this tool.

 ## Sources:
  - https://en.wikipedia.org/wiki/Frequency